 Learn what transferable skills are, why they matter, and how they could help you land your next job.

-Transferable skills, or portable skills, are all the skills that you take with you from one job to another.
-The ability to clearly communicate ideas to others, solve unexpected problems, or work well in a team are all examples of transferable skills.
+When you're ready for a change career, it's a good idea to think about your transferable skills.
+Also called portable skills, transferable skills refer to your knowledge, experiences, and abilities that you take with you from one job to another, even when you're switching roles or industries.
+The ability to communicate ideas clearly to others, solve unexpected problems, or work well in a team are all examples of transferable skills.

-While technical skills allow you to accomplish specific technical tasks, such as coding with Python or creating wireframes for UX design, transferable skills are the skills that ensure you do your job well.
-As a result, transferable skills are highly prized by employers: after all, a programmer with the ability to work in a team is likely more valuable than a programmer who doesn’t code well with others.
+While technical skills allow you to accomplish specific technical tasks, such as coding with Python or creating wireframes for UX design, transferable skills are more holistic and contribute to your overall effectiveness in professional settings.
+As a result, transferable skills are highly prized by employers, as they show your versatility and ability to adapt to the evolving business landscape.

 Here are six common transferable skills, with examples of how they might show up in different roles.
 Use this list to help identify your own transferrable skills.

 Critical thinking is the ability to evaluate, synthesize, and analyze information in an objective manner in order to produce an original insight or judgement.
-Individuals who are critical thinkers will often prompt themselves and others to think more deeply about an issue, ensuring that a product, idea, or policy is thoroughly conceptualized.
+Good critical thinkers will often prompt themselves and others to think more deeply about an issue.
+In a business setting, this can look like ensuring that a product, idea, or policy is thoroughly conceptualized before executing it.

 Examples of critical thinking include:

 Problem solving is the ability to find solutions to complex or difficult issues.
-A person who is a skilled problem solver is likely good at identifying the underlying reasons a problem exists and then executing a plan to resolve it.
+Skilled problem solvers are likely good at identifying the underlying reasons a problem exists and then executing a plan to resolve it.

 Problem solving can come in many forms, including: